S. An-sky: Ethnographic work

-Ansky's ethnographic collections were locked away in Soviet vaults for years, but some material has come to light since the 1990s.
+An-sky's ethnographic collections were locked away in Soviet vaults for years, but some material has come to light since the 1990s.
 The State Ethnographic Museum at St. Petersburg holds a good deal of it.
-Some of his vast collection of cylinder recordings made on these expeditions have been transferred to CD as well.
+Some of his vast collection of cylinder recordings made on these expeditions were digitized by the Vernadsky National Library of Ukraine, which holds the collection.
+Deutsch compares the An-sky's expedition materials to genizah, particularly to the Cairo genizah.